Find out about the side effects of external radiotherapy to the lung and how to cope with them.

 Tips for eating and drinking

-- Drink about 3 litres of water a day while having treatment.
+- Drink about 8 glasses of water a day while having treatment.

 - Make sure that you eat slowly and avoid eating late in the day.

 - Drink plenty during and after meals to soften your food.